arduino-cmake/Arduino-CMake-NG/README.md

 Wait - Hasn't it been possible all this time?
 Apparently not.
 You can read more about it in the [Motivation](#Motivation) section.

+> Note to new users: The master branch is used for active development only, so if you seek to simply use the framework then you should head to the [releases section](https://github.com/arduino-cmake/Arduino-CMake-NG/releases) instead!

 ## Features

 **Arduino-CMake** should<sup id="fl1">[1](#f1)</sup> do almost<sup id="fl2">[2](#f2)</sup> <u>anything</u> that the **Arduino IDE** does!